phetsims/build-a-nucleus/doc/implementation-notes.md

   array
   exists only in the ShellModelNucleus.

-The ParticleView's of the model particles are kept track of in the `particleViewMap`, a lookup map which uses the particle's id as a key.
-All ParticleView's are stored in the map, including the mini-atom ParticleView's.
+The ParticleViews of the model particles are kept track of in the `particleViewMap`, a lookup map which uses the particles id as a key.
+All ParticleView instances are stored in the map, including the mini-atom ParticleViews.

 #### Chart Intro screen

 The Chart Intro screen features a main nuclide chart, the `NuclideChartNode` which has two subtypes.

 - __NuclideChartNode__: The main nuclide chart node which goes up to 10 protons and 12 neutrons.
-Chart is made of NuclideChartCell's.
+The chart is made of NuclideChartCells.
   - Visible by default in the first scene of the Partial Nuclide Chart accordion box.
-- __ZoomInNuclideChartNode__: Subtype of NuclideChartNode which shows a chart of 5x5 NuclideChartCell's
+- __ZoomInNuclideChartNode__: Subtype of NuclideChartNode which shows a chart of 5x5 NuclideChartCells.
   - Visible on the left side of the 'zoom-in' scene in the Partial Nuclide Chart accordion box.
 - __FocusedNuclideChartNode__: Subtype of NuclideChartNode which also goes up to 10 protons and 12 neutrons, however, it highlights the current nuclide through 'graying out' cells too far away from the current nuclide.